BrilliantPlugins/wp-geometa/README.md

 Support in other versions of MySQL

-As with WP_GeoMeta, arguments will be passed to the *geo_meta* argument as GeoJSON.
+As with WP_GeoMeta, arguments will be passed to the *meta_query* argument as GeoJSON.

     $q = new WP_Query( array(
     	'meta_query' => array(